Seen at the Sea Glass Show

 The letters g and y are “below the baseline” cousins to f and r, encroaching on neighbors’ space.
 Why does y slant backward?
 Why does this kind of g have a lasso below?
 Short answer: these are the forms inherited from medieval manuscript tradition.
 The first fonts were designed for readers who were accustomed to monkish handwriting.

 You’d never finish a book if you noticed irregularities in every letter of every word.
 So we surf lines of type without regard to the droplets flying in every wave.
 No doubt the future of fonts — and language generally — will bring further simplification and modularity.
-Yet the smoothest surface, under magnification, always turns out to be a jungle gym of atoms, with long molecules swirling in a vortex of association and connection, toward the eye of further study and enjoyment.
+Yet the smoothest surface, under magnification, always turns out to be a jungle gym of atoms, with long molecules swirling in a vortex of association and connection, toward the eye of madness — or further study and enjoyment.
 To that end, here is an array of examples for contemplation at your leisure.

 Constellation theory of the Great Serpent Mound